Ko Un: Biography

 As a result of these activities, Ko was sent to prison three times, during which he was beaten up and tortured.
 One of those beatings in 1979 impaired his hearing even further.
 In May 1980, during the coup d'état led by Chun Doo-hwan, Ko was accused of treason and sentenced to twenty years' imprisonment, although he was released in August 1982 as part of a general pardon.
 Life now became quieter and in 1983 Ko Un married Lee Sang-Wha, a professor of English Literature, who was eventually to become co-translator of several of his books.

-Having moved to Anseong, Gyeonggi-do, he now devoted his energies to a prolific writing career but remained as active an organizer as ever.
+Having moved to Anseong, Gyeonggi Province, he now devoted his energies to a prolific writing career but remained as active an organizer as ever.
 He was elected chairman of the Association of Korean Artists (1989–90) and president of the Association of Writers for National Literature (1992–93).
 He served as a delegate in the Committee of National Liberation in 1995.
 In 2000 he visited North Korea as one of the special delegates for the Inter-Korean summit and this resulted in his volume of poems South and North (2000).
 In the years since then he has made many other visits to North Korea.
 He is also chairman of a joint North-South project to compose a Pan-Korean Dictionary covering all the different forms of the language spoken today, involving dozens of scholars from both sides of the 38th Parallel.
 In 2014, he was appointed Goodwill Ambassador for Peace by the Korean National Commission for UNESCO.

 Ko was not issued with a passport until 1990, when he was at last able to take his place abroad as a leading representative of Korean poetry.
 From 2007, he served as a visiting scholar in Seoul National University, where he gave lectures on poetry and literature.
 Since 2010, he was associated with the International Center for Creative Writing at Dankook University.
-Early in 2013, he was invited to stay for one semester and give several special lectures at the Ca’Foscari University of Venice, Italy, where he was awarded an Honorary Fellowship.
+Early in 2013, he was invited to stay for one semester and give several special lectures at the Ca'Foscari University of Venice, Italy, where he was awarded an Honorary Fellowship.
 On his return to Korea, he moved house from Ansong to Suwon, south of Seoul.

 Controversy

 In February 2018, Ko's legacy came under fire.
-In a poem translating as "The Beast" or "Monster", published in the Korean literary magazine Hwanghae Literature in December 2017, poet Choe Yeongmi accused "En", a fictional character whose biographical details match those of Ko Un, of gross sexual misconduct.
+In a poem that translates as "The Beast" or "Monster", published in the Korean literary magazine Hwanghae Literature in December 2017, poet Choe Yeongmi accused "En", a fictional character whose biographical details match those of Ko Un, of gross sexual misconduct.
 Other women in the South Korean literary community have afterwards accused Ko of decades of such conduct and allegedly using his power to coerce other vulnerable writers into sexual relations.
 Debate has followed, including leading to removing Ko's poems from South Korean textbooks.